RyanSandford/File-System-Project/README.md

 # stripped-linux-commands
-This repository contains the content of Cs 3307 (Object Orientated Design) Assignment 1, which required the implementation of several stripped Linux commands as well as a class containing all relevant information about a file.
-These files are written on C++ for the Raspberry Pi Desktop.
+This repository contains several files which implement a file system.
+This goal of this project was to become familiar with C++ and the Raspberry Pi Desktop.
+The class file_manager implements the functionality and data stored in a file.
+Additionally several files which behave as stripped linux commands are included to manipulate file_manager objects.

 The class file_manager.cpp contains:
 - The name of the file